Why Volunteer with Crisis Support Services of Alameda County (CSS)?

 The programs of CSS are only possible through the work of our dedicated volunteers.
 By giving a few hours each week, you can make a difference for someone in need.
 Our volunteers enjoy working on a team and are part of an engaged, diverse, and caring community.
 Most importantly, volunteers can take pride in providing an essential service to the community and making a difference in other people’s lives.

-Our volunteer training program is unique and highly regarded.
+Our extensive volunteer training program is intended to train community members to respond to crisis and provide counseling for those in need.
 While our volunteers come from all walks of life, for those pursuing or considering a career in mental health, working with CSS is particularly beneficial.
 You will learn new skills, gain experience in a specialized area of counseling, and broaden your depth of knowledge.

 Crisis Line Counselors